orisano/depinst/README.md

 # depinst
-depinst is supported tool for [golang/dep](https://github.com/golang/dep).
+depinst is a support tool for [golang/dep](https://github.com/golang/dep).

 It builds to required packages in Gopkg.toml and saves binaries (mainly for CLI vendoring).